 Notre Dame Academy offers a high-quality education with a curriculum that adheres to both New York State and diocesan guidelines and offers excellence in Catholic education for children in grades pre-kindergarten through eighth grade.
 Beginning as early as UPK4 and taught up to 5th grade will be taught using The Scholastic Reading and writing program.
 In addition the Scholastic Library will be implemented in Grades K-5th grade and the Bookmobile will make monthly visits.
-In Grades 6-8 English will be taught utilizing novels, short stories, poetry that align with the Next

-Generation English Standards.
-Mathematics will be taught using the New and Improved Eureka Math Program which also aligns with New York State Standards.
-Putnam Boces and Mystery Science will be used for Social Studies and Science curriculum; along with additional supplemental activities.
-Currently, Notre Dame has signed up for its first year with WOZ ED and will be implementing three units at each grade level next year.
-In addition at the Elementary School we are excited to participate in ESports.
-Spanish will be taught K-5 and students at the Middle Level will be able to choose from Arabic and Spanish.
+In Grades 6-8 English will be taught utilizing novels, short stories, poetry that align with the Next Generation English Standards.
+Mathematics will be taught using Eureka Math Squared which is also aligned with the Next Generation Math Standards.
+New textbooks were purchased for Science K-8 using the Elevate Science Program in which students will be participating in science experiments and also have digital access.
+In addition, new textbooks for Social Studies, My World Interactive, were purchased by K-8.
+A new program for Spanish will be taught K-5 and students will be receiving Spanish instruction opposite when they have PE throughout the year and create writing portfolios.
+Students at the Middle Level will be able to choose from Arabic and Spanish in 6th Grade and then in 7th and 8th Grade Arabic is taught for 2 years and will be offering a Language Credit in 2024 for Arabic.
 Notre Dame has purchased the Michigan Model for the Health curriculum; and will be taught in grade K-8.
-Our arts programs are growing as well.
+This year, our Music Program and Arts Program are getting off the ground with two amazing instructors who have fantastic ideas of choirs and art shows taking place.

 Religious education is also an integral part of our balanced curriculum at NDA.
 Our religious education program provides for the spiritual growth and development of each child by emphasizing fundamental truths of the Catholic Faith, the understanding of Scripture, the celebration of the Liturgy and Sacraments, and daily experience of living as Christians.
 These are made possible through daily prayer and religion classes.
 The students actively plan and participate in liturgies, para liturgies, prayer and Reconciliation services.
 They are encouraged to develop community service projects and to be active in our communities.
+In addition, at the Elementary Level, our students are taught religion using the Alive in Christ curriculum and at the middle school we use Connections that integrate religion and middle school life.